-After the decrease in the number of enterprises due to the 2016 earthquake, the growth rate (Figure 12) displays substantial equilibrium for the year 2018.
+After the decrease in the number of enterprises due to the seismic sequence that occurred in 2016, the growth rate (Figure 12) displays a substantial equilibrium for the year 2018.
 Commercial and manufacturing centres have been built with national financial funds in order to allow the relocation of some activities.
 The taxable income of Camerino (Table 6) includes activities related to the tertiary sector, as a direct result of the presence of the local University which is important for a small municipality like Camerino.